serqco/qabstracts/procedure.md

 1. `git pull`
 2. Edit `prestudy2/sample-who-what.txt`.
    Find the first block B that has an empty column C and that you have not yet worked on.
-   Enter your firstname in all rows of the leftmost column C of block B.
+   Enter your firstname with a leading dash in all rows of the leftmost column C of block B, e.g. `-Lutz`.
+This reserves those files for you to annotate so that nobody else works on them.
 3. `git add prestudy2/sample-who-what.txt; git commit -m"<firstname> will code block <B> <C>"; git push`
    For instance, if you are Lutz and you picked column `abstracts.A` in block 3, the commit message is "Lutz will code block 3 A".